Mahmoud-zino/Knowledge/School/Projects/MediaScout/Software Documentation/Backend/Tasks.md

 ```

 > [!info] Note
-> this command works only in linux environment for windows another command should be used.
+> this command works only in Linux environment for windows another command should be used.

 ## Available Tasks

 ### update_youtube_videos
-Is executed every 60 seconds and searches all channels exiting in the data base and try to get a list of youtube videos that are not already installed.
+Is executed every 60 seconds and searches all channels exiting in the database and try to get a list of YouTube videos that are not already installed.

 ### download_new_videos
 Downloads a video when triggered.

+<div style="page-break-after: always;"></div>